pomerium/pomerium/docs/reference/readme.md

 - Type: relative file location
 - Optional

-The certificate key uses to connect to storage backend.
+The certificate key used to connect to a storage backend.

 ### Data Broker Storage Certificate Authority